tensorflow/build/tf_sig_build_dockerfiles/README.md

 - The `version number` tags target the corresponding TensorFlow version.
 We continuously build the `current-tensorflow-version + 1` tag, so when a new TensorFlow branch is cut, that Dockerfile is frozen to support that branch.
-- We officially support the same Python versions that TensorFlow does, but we currently also provide a Python 3.6 container for TF Addons.
+- We support the same Python versions that TensorFlow does.

 ## Updating the Containers